prat129/Dlithe_credit_card/README.md

 Done by: Pratheek M (4NM17CS129)

-Analyzing anonymized credit card transactions labeled as fraudulent or genuine

-Figuring out the number of fraud and genuine cases in the given dataset (dataset:https://www.kaggle.com/mlg-ulb/creditcardfraud)
+Analyzing anonymized credit card transactions labeled as fraudulent or genuine- Figuring out the number of fraud and genuine cases in the given dataset (dataset:https://www.kaggle.com/mlg-ulb/creditcardfraud)

 creditcard.csv contains transactions made by credit cards in September 2013 by european cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.